lupyuen/lupyuen.github.io/src/expander.md

 # What's Next

-TODO

-I hope this article has provided everything you need to get started on creating __your own NuttX Drivers and Apps__ on PineDio Stack.
+Now that we've fixed the GPIO problem with GPIO Expander, I hope it's a lot easier to create __NuttX Drivers and Apps__ on PineDio Stack.

 Lemme know what you're building with PineDio Stack!